 What I’m about to share is largely untested.
 I’ve completed some promising experiments, but haven’t completed the full Memory Palace for any single instrument.
 That means I haven’t used the approach I’ll describe for you to its fullest potential.

-I will be exploring its every nook and cranny, however.
-And when I do, I’ll make a course about how you can use the method.
 In the meantime, the concepts are far too exciting not to share.
 They’re also so logical, coherent and mnemonically beautiful.
 It will be impossible for you not to grow in memory and mind if you choose to tinker with them.

 And who knows?
 You might come up with a cool variation that winds up in the forthcoming book and video course!